ktorio/ktor-documentation/topics/getting_started_ktor_client_multiplatform_mobile.md

 </manifest>
 ```

-## Run you application {id="run"}
+## Run your application {id="run"}

 To run the created multiplatform application on the Android or iOS simulator, select **androidApp** or **iosApp** and click **Run**.
-The simulator should display the received HTML document as text.
+The simulator should display the received HTML document as plain text.

 <tabs>
 <tab title="Android">